yyle88/gormcngen/README.md

         // Can use English field name
         return db.Where(cls.Name.Like("%computer%")).
                Where(cls.Price.Between(1000, 5000))
-        // Or use Chinese alias field for same column
+        // Also supports Chinese alias field access to same column
         // return db.Where(cls.V产品名称.Like("%电脑%")).
         //        Where(cls.Price.Between(1000, 5000))
     },